networkedsystemsIITB/Traffic_Classification/docs/v1.0/README_User.md

    ```
    $ bash create-training-data-for-Multimedia.sh
    ```
-It will generate a csv file with name as ‘all-multimedia-flows.csv’ .
+It will generate a csv file with name as ‘all-multimedia-flows.csv’.
 This csv file contains all the multimedia flows along with their feature values.